-This meal so simple!
+This is such a simple dish!
 Peppers with starchy russet potatoes to thicken the stew, some spices and stock.
 It doesn't get any easier or better than this!

-- sweet peppers - medium green bell pepper, yellow, orange and red bell pepper - a whole rainbow of bell peppers!
+- sweet bell peppers - medium green bell pepper, yellow peppers, orange bell peppers and red bell peppers - a whole rainbow of bell peppers!

 - russet potatoes, medium yellow onion, garlic - russet potatoes are best for this recipe to help thicken the stew.